What is LEAD EdD?

 - LEAD reimagines doctoral students as active designers for equity.
 In addition to completing coursework, LEADers learn by doing.
 Students engage in a variety of performative experiences, providing practice in the art of system leadership.
 Additionally, each student completes two field visits throughout the course of their studies.
 One field visit will take place within a public education system (e.g., district office, county office of education, Special Education Local Planning Area, public institute of higher learning, etc.), while the other focuses on educational innovation outside of its traditional bounds, allowing practitioners to explore spaces they may not otherwise have the opportunity to experience.
 Click here for more info on field visits.

-- LEAD recognizes that leadership occurs from multiple seats within and across districts and organizations.
+- LEAD recognizes that leadership occurs from multiple seats within and across organizations and sectors.
 Our commitment to equity and democracy necessitates a focus on collectivist decision-making to ensure the full participation of all constituents, and particularly those furthest from opportunity.
 At the same time, we recognize the need for equity-focused system leaders across a variety of institutions.
-In addition to preparing students for careers in formal k-12 settings, we position our graduates to advance equity throughout the public sector, in mission-aligned nonprofits, through policy or advocacy efforts, and through a variety of global initiatives.
+In addition to preparing students for careers in formal PreK-20 settings, we position our graduates to advance equity throughout the public sector, in mission-aligned nonprofits, through policy or advocacy efforts, and through a variety of global initiatives.